Employment Taxes

 Mandatory Payrolling All Benefits In Kind – The End Of P11Ds

-• On 16 January 2024, as part of a ‘Tax simplification update’, HMRC announced a package of measures, including the mandatory payrolling of all benefits in kind from April 2026.
-So far, HMRC have released little detail on how this change will work exactly but to date, they have confirmed that:
+• In January 2024, HMRC announced the mandatory payrolling of all benefits in kind from April 2026 and the change was confirmed in the Autumn Statement on 30 October 2024.
+So far, HMRC have released limited detail on how this change will work exactly, with many detailed policy design questions remaining open.
+To date, is has been confirmed that:

-• The intention is for payrolling of benefits to be mandatory for all employers and all benefits.
+• The intention is for mandatory payrolling of benefits to be mandatory for all employers and all benefits, excepting only loans and accommodation benefits.

 • Income Tax and Class 1A will need to be reported and remitted by employers through Real Time Information reporting, removing the need to file Forms P11D and P11D(b).